codebar/tutorials/js/lesson3/tutorial.md

 ###Restrict number of displayed boxes

 We only want to be able to add 16 colors to our favorite list.
-To do that, we can update the code handling the **click** event and check that the length of `$("#colors .item")` is **equal** than 16.
+To do that, we can update the code handling the **click** event and check that the length of `$("#colors .item")` is **less** than 16.
 If it's not, remove the last element.

 This way, when the list is full, we remove a box and add another one.